HaoyuanY/Awesome-China-Travel/README.md

 This is a pratical and comprehensive checklist to help prepare your short-term/long-term travel, including 144 HRs visa free, to mainland China.
 Raise questions in [Issues Tab](https://github.com/HaoyuanY/Awesome-China-Travel/issues), or emails to travelchinawithease@gmail.com.

 ### [Awesome Chinese Products](https://witheases-organization.gitbook.io/mainland-china-travel-guide/awesome-chinese-products)
 This is an in progress list to include awesome chinese consumers products you could buy when visiting China.
 The items in the list are selected due to it's strong R&D capabilities and amazing qualities.
-Figuratively, the qualities are usually at or beyond Sephora level, Whole Foods level, Saks Fifth Avenue level.
+Figuratively, the qualities are usually around Bloomingdale level.